Abhiraj1121/aimobile/README.md

 Ohm's law states that current is directly proportional to voltage across a conductor.
 `

-Jarvis will match exact questions and reply instantly.
+Swastik mini will match exact questions and reply instantly.
 For other queries, it uses the AI backend.

 ---